Leonard Fournette: Sophomore season

 Fournette started his sophomore season with a strong performance of 159 rushing yards and three touchdowns against Mississippi State.
-In the next game, a victory over Auburn, he finished with 228 rushing yards and three touchdowns.
+In the next game, a victory over Auburn, Fournette finished with 228 rushing yards and three touchdowns.
 He rushed for a career-high 244 yards and two touchdowns against Syracuse in the Carrier Dome, six yards shy of tying Alley Broussard's school record of 250 yards against Ole Miss in 2004.
 Fournette had an 87-yard touchdown run nullified by an illegal formation call late in the game.
-The following week, against Eastern Michigan, Fournette rushed for 233 yards, becoming the first player in Southeastern Conference (SEC) history to rush for 200 or more yards in three straight games.
+The following week against Eastern Michigan, he rushed for 233 yards, becoming the first player in Southeastern Conference (SEC) history to rush for 200 or more yards in three straight games.
 Against Western Kentucky, Fournette ran for 150 yards, his ninth consecutive 100+ yards rushing game, a streak that dated back to the Texas A&M game in late November 2014.
-He tied a school record originally established by Charles Alexander in 1978.
+Fournette tied a school record originally established by Charles Alexander in 1978.
 Fournette's streak ended the next game against rival Alabama, the nation's best rushing defense, at Bryant–Denny Stadium.
 He was held to 31 yards on 19 attempts, as the Crimson Tide handed LSU its first loss of the season.
 In the 2015 Texas Bowl, Fournette ran for 212 yards and scored five total touchdowns as the Tigers defeated Texas Tech, 56–27.

-In his sophomore season, Fournette set school records with 1,953 rushing yards and 22 rushing touchdowns.
+As a sophomore, Fournette set school records with 1,953 rushing yards and 22 rushing touchdowns.
 With an average of 162.8 rushing yards per game, he won the NCAA rushing title, awarded to the player with the highest rushing yards per game average each season.
-He finished sixth in Heisman Trophy voting, earning 110 points.
+Fournette finished sixth in Heisman Trophy voting, earning 110 points.
 He earned consensus All-America honors as he was named to the first-team by three official selectors: the Associated Press (AP), the Walter Camp Football Foundation, and the Football Writers Association of America.
 SEC coaches, the Associated Press, and ESPN.com each named Fournette to their All-SEC first-team.